jcbyte/youtube-tv-emulator/README.md

 # <img src="assets/icon.png" height="40"> &nbsp;Youtube TV Emulator

-Emulate a Smart TV running Youtube from a PC, allowing you to cast Youtube content from your phone directly to your computer.
+Electron app to emulate a Smart TV running Youtube from a PC, allowing you to cast Youtube content from your phone directly to your computer.

 Achieved by spoofing the useragent to make your connection appear to come from a smart TV, allowing you to access [youtube.com/tv](https://youtube.com/tv).

 ## Installation

-Grab the appropriate binary from the [releases](https://github.com/jcbyte/youtube-tv-emulator/releases) page.
+Precompiled binaries for **Windows** are avalible in [Releases](https://github.com/jcbyte/youtube-tv-emulator/releases).

 ## Connecting To Phone